RallyTools/RallyRestToolkitForPython/doc/source/interface.rst

                     and the default project for the user is not in the workspace specified.
                     Under those conditions, the project is changed to the first project (alphabetic ordering) in the list of projects for the specified workspace.
-        * server_ping     (True or False, default in v1.3.0 + is False)
-                   Specifies whether a ping attempt will be made to confirm network connectivity to the Rally server prior to making a Rally WSAPI REST request.
-                   Organizations may have disabled the ability to make ICMP requests so the ping attempt may fail even though there is network connectivity to the Rally server.
-                   For this reason, the use of the ping=True option is discouraged going forward.
-                   The ping operation itself will be dropped in the next major release (2.0.0).
         * isolated_workspace  (True or False, default in v1.2.0 + is False)
                    Specifies that the Rally instance will only be used for interacting with a single workspace (either the user's default workspace or the named workspace).